 Salting is an old Turkish custom thought to improve the health of a newborn's skin.
 It involves the application of salt to the skin.
 Rare cases of epidermolysis, severe hypernatremia, and even death have been reported in a few infants that had been intermittently salted since birth.

 Scarification is a custom in some African cultures involving the intentional burning or cutting of the skin to produce scars.
 Keloid formation is often the desirable end point.
 Tattooing refers to the marking of the skin or mucous membranes with ink.
 Scarification and tattooing may be performed for a variety of reasons, including therapeutic, cultural, aesthetic, religious, and social.
-The most common complications from scarification include keloid formation, squamous cell carcinoma, and bloodborne infections if the blade is used without sterilization (hepatitis B, hepatitis C, human immunodeficiency virus [HIV]).
-Common complications from tattooing include hypersensitivity reactions, scarring / keloid formation, allergic contact dermatitis, contact urticaria, foreign body reactions, magnetic resonance imaging-induced burns, infections (impetigo, cellulitis, abscess, hepatitis B, hepatitis C, HIV, syphilis, leprosy, leishmaniasis) and koebnerization (such as with lichen planus or psoriasis).
+The most common complications from scarification include keloid formation, squamous cell carcinoma, and bloodborne infections if the blade is used without sterilization (hepatitis B, hepatitis C, HIV).
+Common complications from tattooing include hypersensitivity reactions, scarring / keloid formation, allergic contact dermatitis, contact urticaria, foreign body reactions, MRI-induced burns, infections (impetigo, cellulitis, abscess, hepatitis B, hepatitis C, HIV, syphilis, leprosy, leishmaniasis) and koebnerization (such as with lichen planus or psoriasis).
 Serious complications such as candidal endophthalmitis, systemic zygomycosis, spinal abscesses, cystic macular degeneration, and retinal vasculitis have been reported.

 Understanding cultural practices, which populations typically employ unique remedies, and how to gather an appropriate cultural history can help avoid misdiagnosis and prevent further trauma.